1926 SMU Mustangs football team

 The 1926 SMU Mustangs football team was an American football team that represented the Southern Methodist University (SMU) as a member of the Southwest Conference (SWC) during the 1926 college football season.
-In its seventh season under head coach Ray Morrison, the team compiled an 8–0–1 record and outscored opponents by a total of 229 to 47.
+In its seventh season under head coach Ray Morrison, the team compiled an 8–0–1 record, winning the SWC title.
+The Mustangs outscored opponents by a total of 229 to 47.

 Coach Morrison brought the forward pass to the southwest during his time at SMU, using Gerald Mann as his passer.